-After doing research and talking to users it allowed me to figure out relevant features to the solution.
-One of the main features for an MVP include: finding the safest route.
+After doing research and talking to users I was able to find relevant features for the solution.
+One of the main features of an MVP includes: finding the safest route.
 This would be an algorithm gathering data from user inputs through the app.

 - Sofia, 18

 "I'm always cautious and alert, especially in unfamiliar places.
 I sometimes get extremely nervous "

 "I've avoided going out if I know I will be alone.
 I tend to change my plans to make sure I have company"

 "I'm scared that I could be seen as an easy target - get rapped robbed or kidnapped"